Mental Health Facilities Clackamas County, OR

 Providence Willamette Falls Medical Center Capu

-Providence Willamette Falls Medical Center Capu is a mental health clinic in Clackamas County, Oregon, located at 1500 Division Street, 97045 zip code.
-Providence Willamette Falls Medical Center Capu offers hospital inpatient treatment.
-Providence Willamette Falls Medical Center Capu provides trauma therapy, couples/family therapy and behavior modification to children / adolescents.
-Providence Willamette Falls Medical Center Capu also supports LGBT, people with HIV or AIDS and military families.
-Some other services provided by Providence Willamette Falls Medical Center Capu include intensive case management, suicide prevention services and education services.
+Providence Willamette Falls Medical Center Capu is a mental health clinic in Clackamas County, OR, located at 1500 Division Street, 97045.
+Providence Willamette Falls Medical Center Capu provides hospital inpatient treatment.
+Providence Willamette Falls Medical Center Capu offers trauma therapy, activity therapy and behavior modification to children / adolescents.
+Providence Willamette Falls Medical Center Capu also supports patients with eating disorders, clients referred from the court/judicial system and people with HIV or AIDS.
+Additional services offered at Providence Willamette Falls Medical Center Capu include intensive case management, case management and education services.

 Autumn Ridge

-Call (855) 209-1575 to get 24/7 help with treatment.
+Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 SPONSORED AD